1core2life/random_forests/README.md

 Random Forests algorithm C code

-not optimized yet , answer ratio is about 63%
+not optimized yet (ex; pruning , readability ...), answer ratio is about 80% with good parameters